devangk003/GoFetch/data/README.md

 ---

-**Happy coding! 🎉 Your air quality data is ready for the DataInsight platform!**
+**Happy coding! 🎉 Your air quality data is ready for the GoFetch platform!**